michpara/CSI2110-Data-Structures-and-Algorithms/Labs/Lab1A/README.md

 # Lab 1A

-Open index.html for explanation of Lab 1A.
+Instructions for Lab 1A in index.html